LancetClawLancetClaw

 • Pricing

-Regulatory ModeUpdated Mar 17, 2026how to find retracted papers
+Regulatory ModeUpdated Mar 17, 2026retraction watch database

 Over 47,000 papers have been retracted as of 2026, and the rate is accelerating.
 Finding retracted papers is essential for research integrity, but no single database catches everything.
 This guide shows you how to use multiple tools to identify retractions effectively.